arno-di-loreto/apistylebook-web/_pages/design/guidelines/ausdto-api-design-guide-topics.md

       - name: GET /magazines
         url: 'https://apiguide.readthedocs.io/en/latest/build_and_publish/use_HTTP_methods.html#get--magazines'
   - topic_id: http-status-405
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 405
+    topic_name: 405 Method Not Allowed
-    topic_description: When to use HTTP status 405
+    topic_description: |
+      A request method is not supported for the requested resource; for example, a GET request on a form which requires data to be presented via POST, or a PUT request on a read-only resource.
     topic__links:
       self:
         href: /design/topics/http-status-405